ShareTraitProject/ShareTrait/README.md

 After you have completed the questionnaire, you will receive a prefilled template (.csv) with the information you provided.
 You will provide feedback for some missing information, and check for consistency as well.

 For further questions, contact the ShareTrait team (sharetrait2022@gmail.com).
 Please forward this questionnaire to anyone you think may be interested in sharing data.
-By answering this questionnaire and providing data to the ShareTrait project, you will be asked you are interested in participating as a co-author on our planned papers.
+By answering this questionnaire and providing data to the ShareTrait project, you will be asked if you are interested in participating as a co-author on our planned papers.

 ## Further information